Modeled after Alésia Glidewell, voiced by Mary Kae Irvin

 Cute Machines: Yes, he is adorable, like the turrets.
 Not so much once he takes over the Enrichment Center.

 Dangerously Genre Savvy: Zigzagged.
-Though he manages to make titanically idiotic new mistakes, he's very good as learning from old ones.
-He watches tapes of your fights with GLaDOS to prepare for fighting you.
-Such preparations include a lair with no portal surfaces and starting the neuro-toxin immediately.
+Though he manages to make titanically idiotic new mistakes, he's very good at learning from old ones.
+He watches tapes of your fights with GLaDOS to prepare for fighting you, ensuring his lair has no portal surfaces and starting the neuro-toxin immediately.
 His major error was building his lair around pipes of conversion gel, though he was unaware of what it was.
 He also booby-traps the the stalemate resolution button in case you find a way to beat him anyway.